phetsims/aqua/doc/continuous-testing-management.md

 # Testing loop

 Browsers should be pointed to `aqua/html/continuous-loop.html` to test for any continuous server.
-For the main bayes CT, this will be https://bayes.colorado.edu/continuous-testing/aqua/html/continuous-loop.html.
+For the main CT, this will be https://sparky.colorado.edu/continuous-testing/aqua/html/continuous-loop.html.
 It will continuously request tests from the server, run them, and report back results in a loop.
 It should still work while the server is down, and will "reconnect" once the server comes back up.
 This will do things like fuzz sims, run unit tests, check page loads, etc.